Guidelines for Local Political Engagement

 Respectful

-Politicians have a tough job, long hours, criticism, and plenty of challenging issues.
+Politicians have a tough job, long hours, criticism and plenty of challenging issues.
 Regardless of our personal political views, show respect to all who provide this community service.
 This includes the example we set our youth members, in our words and actions.

 Prepared

-- that youth and others know who they are, and what they do (avoid embarrassment);
+- that youth and others know who they are, and what they do (avoid embarrassment).

-- that any youth who will speak with them or be involved in other ways (e.g. scarfing up, demonstrating an activity, or thanking them for attending) are fully briefed and rehearsed;
+- that any youth who will speak with them or be involved in other ways (e.g. scarfing up, demonstrating an activity, or thanking them for attending) are fully briefed and rehearsed.

-d so it runs smoothly, as a positive example of Scouting.
+- that your event is well-organised so it runs smoothly, as a positive example of Scouting.

 Opportunity